 Last year we gave the office a much-needed facelift, but it was seriously lacking in the home office decor department.
 I love the deep navy color we chose from the Pottery Barn collection for Sherwin Williams.
 It’s a smaller office, and the navy color gives it a really cozy, yet nautical feel.
-We installed a cotton-colored chair rail around the room, and it contrasts beautifully with the dark wood floors.
+We installed a cotton-colored chair rail around the room, and it contrasts beautifully with the dark wood floors, but the furniture was dated and I needed some updated end tables.

 When I thought about the furniture and other accents in the room, I wanted to keep them minimal and lighter– to contrast with the navy walls.
 We chose a glass desk to give the illusion of more space.
 We currently have a file cabinet, bookcase, and desk.
 I wanted to bring in another occasional or end table.
 I wanted the piece to be small, but functional.
 I found that table in our living room.
 It was sort of a dark cherry color and a bit outdated.
 I knew it was a perfect size and look for the office; it just needed a little updating.